 When it comes to your mental health and well-being, there’s a lot on the horizon as we near this next year.

-When the clock strikes midnight on January 1st, it does not mean that suddenly all our demons from 2020 are left behind, but it does mean a few things…
+When the clock strikes midnight on January 1st, it does not mean our mental health will be perfect.
+It doesn’t mean suddenly all our demons from 2020 are left behind.
+However, it does mean a few things…

-For most, 2020 was challenging for mental health for many reasons.
+For most, 2020 was challenging for many reasons.

 Some of us have lost loved ones, more so than any other year.
 Some of us have lost jobs, livelihoods, and pivotal moments we deserved to experience.
 Many (most) of us cannot say we exactly thrived this year, but what we did do – is enough.
 Traditionally we look back on the year and reflect on how far we’ve come, or if we kept to that resolution we made at the beginning, but this was not a traditional year.
 It was an outlier.
 You did enough, I promise.